Microgramma (typeface): Television

 In television, Microgramma has been used for various news programs like NBC News, SportsCenter, and HTV, as well as shows, such as The Inspector, Star Trek, 'Way Out.
 It was notably used in many of Gerry Anderson's shows Thunderbirds, Captain Scarlet and the Mysterons, Joe 90, Space: 1999, and UFO.

+It was the source of the TV Globo logo from the late 1960s until 1976.

 Other

 Microgramma, and sometimes its spiritual successor Eurostile, is used for corporate logos, such as Toshiba, Casio, Halliburton, and IMAX.
-It is also used in album covers for Muzak, The Human League, The Police, Radiohead, and Eminem.
+It is also used in album covers for Muzak, The Human League, The Police, Radiohead, Tame Impala and Eminem.
 Automobile manufacturers like Chrysler, General Motors, Honda and Nissan, especially in the 1980s and 1990s, used Microgramma for interior gauges.
 It was also a popular choice for electronics and keyboards, such as the TRS-80 Color Computer, VIC-20 keyboard, and the Moog Prodigy.
 Public transportation also made use of Microgramma, for the Penn Central railroad wordmark.
 The Shabolovskaya metro station displayed "ШАБОЛОВСКАЯ" in a Cyrillic version of Microgramma.
 In video games, it has been used in Doom 3, Ratchet & Clank: Up Your Arsenal, StarCraft, Grand Theft Auto 2, and Homeworld.

 Microgramma is the font of several NASCAR numbers used by Richard Childress Racing and Dale Earnhardt, Inc., such as the #8 (mainly driven by Dale Earnhardt Jr. until 2007), #3 (Dale Earnhardt and Austin Dillon) and #29 (Kevin Harvick).
-Red Bull Racing also uses the font for their driver numbers in Formula 1.
+Red Bull Racing also used the font for their driver numbers in Formula 1 from 2016 to 2025.